-- occupational therapy to identify problem areas in everyday life, such as getting dressed
+This can help to identify problem areas in everyday life, such as getting dressed.

-- psychological therapies - activities and exercises to improve memory and problem-solving skills
+Activities and exercises to improve memory and problem-solving skills.

-- relaxation techniques, such as massage, and music or dance therapy
+For example, massage, and music or dance therapy.

-- social interaction, leisure activities and other dementia activities, such as dementia cafes
+For example, social interaction, leisure activities and dementia cafes.

-- home modifications, such as removing trip hazards, ensuring the home is well lit and adding grab bars and handrails
+Making sure the home is well lit, removing trip hazards and adding grab bars and handrails.

-- assistive technologies to promote independence, communication and safety.
-A Memory and Technology Resource Room can help you identify what assistive technology might work for you
+Assistive technologies can help to promote independence, communication and safety.
+A Memory and Technology Resource Room can help you identify what assistive technology might work for you.

 End of life and legal issues